 Back to an air pump/air stone combination, this can still perform some bio filtration simply by moving current and adding dissolved oxygen (at the surface via gas exchange, not by virtue of the column of bubbles); this current will move water by nitrifying aerobic bacteria clinging to the surface of rocks, décor and in the case of marine aquariums, live rock which, by itself is a very efficient bio filter provided ample water current is provided around the live rock.

-I give my opinion with each of these types of filters, based on 30 + years maintaining a large aquarium maintenance company in Los Angeles, California.
+I give my OPINION/REVIEW with each of these types of filters, based on 38 + years maintaining a large aquarium maintenance company in Los Angeles, California.
 I used many different types and brands of filters during this time, and continue to try new ones out.

-As well many reviews are not only based on my professional use (of often dozens or more of any one filter), but also on feedback from other informed aquarium professional maintenance colleagues I generally talk/meet with at least once per month.
+As well many reviews are NOT only based on my professional use (often dozens or more of any one filter), but also based on feedback from other informed aquarium professional maintenance colleagues I generally talk/meet with at least once per month.

-A couple notes before I get started here:
+A few notes before I get started here: